YahooArchive/express-yui/README.md

 app.yui.applyConfig({ fetchCSS: false });
 ```

-As you can see in the example above, the `yui` member is available off the app instance after extending the `express` app.
+As you can see in the example above, the `yui` member is available off the app
+instance after extending the `express` app.

 ### Exposing app state into client

-To expose the state of the app, which includes the yui configuration computed based
+To expose the state of the app (which includes the computed yui configuration
-on the configuration defined thru the express app instance, you can call the `expose`
+based on the configuration defined through the express app instance), you can
-middleware for any particular route:
+call the `expose` middleware for any particular route:

 ```
 var express = require('express'),